getwilds/wilds-docker-library/README.md

 ```
 - When creating a different version of an existing image, use one of the other Dockerfiles as a starting template and modify it as needed.
 This will help to ensure that the only thing that has changed between image versions is the version of tool in question, not any strange formatting/configuration issues.
 - Try to be as specific as possible in terms of tool versions within the Dockerfile, especially the parent image.
-    - If you just specify "latest", which is obviously flexible over time, your image could be completely different the next time you build it, even though it uses the exact same Dockerfile.
+    - If you just specify "latest", a tag that get updated frequently over time, your image could be completely different the next time you build it, even though it uses the exact same Dockerfile.
-    - On the other hand, specifying "v1.2.3" will always pull the same instance of the tool every time, providing greater reproducibility.
+    - On the other hand, specifying "v1.2.3" will always pull the same instance of the tool every time, providing greater reproducibility over time.
 - In terms of the repo organization, each image should have its own directory named after the tool being used in the image.
-Each version of the image should have its own Dockerfile in that directory following the naming convention of `Dockerfile_[VERSIONTAG]`.
+Each version of the image should have its own Dockerfile in that directory following the naming convention of `[IMAGENAME]/Dockerfile_[VERSIONTAG]`.
     - If formatted correctly, a GitHub Action will automatically build and upload the image to the [WILDS GitHub container registry](https://github.com/orgs/getwilds/packages) upon merging into the `main` branch.
 - Before pushing the image to the WILDS package registry, try uploading it to your user-specific package registry using the command below and make sure it works for the WDL task in question.
 ```